skpref/skpref/source/README_symbolic.rst

 reduced and same-level models.

 Currently there are two ways to aggregate the Bradley-Terry model in skpref.
 One of them is to insert the learned parameters in the Luce formulation, the other is via the Independent Transitive method.
+For more information on these see the module documentation for the Bradley-Terry predict_proba_task method.
 For Bradley-Terry the default setting is via the Luce formulation and code for running both aggregations would look like the following:

 .. code:: python

   # predicting the probability of taking a car
   agg_luce = my_bt_model.predict_proba(example_choice_task, ['Car'])
-  agg_indep_trans = my_bt_model.predict_proba(example_choice_task, ['Car'], aggregation_method='independent transitive')
+  agg_indep_trans = my_bt_model.predict_proba(example_choice_task, ['Car'],
+                                              aggregation_method='independent transitive')

 Setting up a SubsetPosetVectors for Discrete Choice
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^